ashleyosuna/ontrack/README.md

 - Node.js 18+
 - npm

+### iOS

+For instructions on how to run on XCode, see wiki/iosBuild.md

 ### Tech Stack

 The tech stack is evolving.
 Our priority is creating a prototype, and we are mainly using Figma Make for this.